1880 VFA season

-The 1880 Victorian Football Association season was the fourth season of the Australian rules football competition.
+The 1880 VFA season was the fourth season of the Victorian Football Association (VFA), the highest-level Australian rules football competition in the colony of Victoria.

 The premiership was won by the Geelong Football Club.
 It was the club's third VFA premiership, and the last in a sequence of three consecutive premierships won from 1878 to 1880; Geelong lost two matches for the season, its first losses since 1877, having been unbeaten through the previous two years.

 Association membership

 Between the 1879 and 1880 seasons, the Albert-park and South Melbourne football clubs amalgamated, with the merged entity known as South Melbourne.
 East Melbourne entered the senior ranks of the association.
 As such, the senior membership of the Association remained at eight clubs.